 There is a lot to consider when it comes to pressure ulcer prevention and treatment.
 Here, we’ll unpack everything you need to know about pressure ulcers, including what they are, and the steps to take when it comes to pressure ulcer prevention and management.

 Pressure ulcers are recognised as a significant challenge across the healthcare sector, from the community to the acute care setting.
 Sometimes referred to as ‘pressure injuries’, ‘pressure sores’ and historically ‘bed sores’ or ‘decubitus ulcers’, the varying terminology can cause confusion.
 For instance, certain countries or regions predominantly use the term ‘pressure injuries’; whereas, within the UK, ‘pressure ulcer’ is recognised as the most widely used term and is consistent with the EPUAP definitions.1 In fact, NHS Improvement details the definition of a pressure ulcer as:

 “A pressure ulcer is localised damage to the skin and/or underlying tissue, usually over bony prominences (or related to medical or other device), resulting from sustained pressure (including pressure associated with shear).
 The damage can be present as intact skin or an open ulcer and may be painful”.1

-When it comes to pressure ulcer prevention, it’s important to ensure that there is a level of early intervention involved.
+When it comes to pressure ulcer prevention and management, it’s important to ensure that there is a level of early intervention involved.
 It’s therefore important to make sure you’re taking all of the necessary steps to control and avoid their development entirely.

 It’s recommended to have a structured risk assessment carried out for your patient within six hours after admission in order to identify the possibility of pressure ulcer development.2,3